sjas/documentation-format-spec/spec.md

 # documentation format spec

 ```
-goal of this specification
+## goal of this specification
-elements this spec uses,used markdown subset,formatting style
+## elements this spec uses,used markdown subset,formatting style
-text layout structure
+## text layout structure
-format specification in particular
+## specification used formatting elements (HEADER,TOC,CONTENT) in particular
-vim shortcuts for easier usage
+## vim shortcuts for easier usage
 ```